xjViper/xjViper/README.md

 <h2>👋 Introduction</h2>

-hi, i'm João Vitor Perfeito, a passionate developer and a student of software engineering from Brazil 🇧🇷.
+hi, i'm João Vitor, a passionate developer and a student of software engineering from Brazil 🇧🇷. currently work as a backend developer using NestJs.

+i am also an 🤖 machine learning enthusiast.

 ---